-The total affected land parcel area taken up by other renewable energy projects within the 55km radius is approximately 521km2 (52 100 ha).
-The total land parcel area affected by the Phefumula Emoyeni One Wind Energy Facility equates to approximately 337km2 (33 660 ha).
-The combined land parcel area affected by authorised or proposed renewable energy developments within the 55km radius of similar habitat around the proposed Phefumula Emoyeni One Wind Energy Facility, inclusive of the Phefumula Emoyeni One Wind Energy Facility, thus equals approximately 858km2 (85 800 ha).
-Of this, the proposed Phefumula Emoyeni One WEF project constitutes ~39%.
+The total affected land parcel area taken up by other renewable energy projects within the 100 km radius is approximately 1,979 km2 (197,898 ha).
+The total land parcel area affected by the Phefumula Emoyeni One Wind Energy Facility equates to approximately 337 km2 (33 660 ha).
+The combined land parcel area affected by authorised or proposed renewable energy developments within the 100 km radius of similar habitat around the proposed Phefumula Emoyeni Wind Energy Facility, inclusive of the Phefumula Emoyeni Wind Energy Facility, thus equals approximately 2,316 km2 (231,558 ha).
+Of this, the proposed Phefumula Emoyeni One WEF project constitutes ~14.5%.
 The cumulative impact of the proposed Phefumula Emoyeni One WEF is thus anticipated to be moderate to high after mitigation.

-The total area within a 55km radius around the proposed projects equates to about 9503 km2 (950 332 ha) of similar habitat.
-The total combined size of the land parcels potentially affected by renewable energy projects will equate to ~9% of the available habitat in a 55km radius.
+The total area within a 100 km radius around the proposed projects equates to about 31,416 km2 (3,141,593 ha) of similar habitat.
+The total combined size of the land parcels potentially affected by renewable energy projects will equate to ~7.4% of the available habitat in a 100 km radius.
 The actual physical footprint of the renewable energy facilities will be smaller than the land parcel areas themselves.
-Furthermore, each of these projects must still be subject to a competitive bidding process where only the most competitive projects will win a power purchase agreement required for the project to proceed to construction.
-The cumulative impact of all the proposed renewable energy projects is estimated to be moderate to high.